• Home

 After you set up the Relay Proxy, you can configure your SDKs to run in either proxy mode or daemon mode.

-Client-side and mobile SDKs can only use the Relay Proxy in proxy mode.
-In daemon mode, the SDK connects directly to the Relay Proxy's datastore, which is not a supported behavior for client-side SDKs.
-Server-side SDKs can use it in either mode.
+• Client-side and mobile SDKs can only use the Relay Proxy in proxy mode.
+This is because in daemon mode, the SDK connects directly to the Relay Proxy's data store, which is not a supported behavior for client-side SDKs.

 Using proxy mode

 Proxy mode is the most common use case for connecting to the Relay Proxy.
 LaunchDarkly SDKs are configured to run in proxy mode by default.
 Client-side SDKs must use proxy mode.
+To learn more about configuring the Relay Proxy for client-side SDKs, read the Relay Proxy GitHub repository's Client-side/mobile connections.

 In proxy mode, several Relay Proxy instances should exist in a high-availability configuration behind a load balancer.
 Relay Proxy nodes do not need to communicate with each other.
 There is no master node or cluster.